Museum History

 To recover, and where possible restore to flying condition, aircraft or types of aircraft that have played a significant part in Australian Aviation History both in the Civil and Military arenas.

 In order to achieve our objectives HARS recruited specialist people from within the aviation industry who were interested in the preservation of historic aircraft.
-The result is that we now have within our membership over 80 licensed aircraft engineers out of a total of 800+ people (2023).
+The result is that we now have within our membership over 80 licensed aircraft engineers out of a total of 800+ volunteer members (2023).
 Their licenses cover virtually all the skills recognised within the industry.

 Since 1991, we have achieved significant milestones in our endeavours to preserve our aviation heritage.
 Our record to-date in aircraft restorations alone is there for all to see.
 It is an impressive record when one considers that it has been achieved solely by volunteers of HARS.
 It has been financed to-date partly by corporate sponsorship and from the general public.